In my previous post we launched an Apollo cluster on AWS in under 5 minutes.

 We’re really excited to see how Weave Scope evolves as well, as we think it provides valuable insight for engineers regarding the current state of containers in the cluster.

 Additionally with the release of Docker 1.7 and the announcement of a plugin system, which gives initial support for Network and Volume plugins it will be interesting to see what unfolds in the community over the next few months around this ecosystem.
 This should allow much richer (and nicer) integration with Docker itself for things like Weave for which work is already well underway.
 Check out the Weave blog to find out more information on how they are progressing with the Weave network plugin for Docker.
-For more information on experimental networking and services in docker see this page on the Docker Github repo.
+For more information on experimental networking and services in docker see this page on the Docker GitHub repo.

-If you want to give any of this a try or help us improve the project, head on over to our Github repo to get started!
+If you want to give any of this a try or help us improve the project, head on over to our GitHub repo to get started!

 Join our team